p112599/FS-test-week-one/README.md

 This assessment tests your understanding of loops, objects, arrays, and basic functions.

 ## Guidelines

-  - Do not use any presentations from the class or any notes you have taken.
-  - **You may NOT look at code you have previously written**.
-  - The only resource you may use online is the [MDN docs](https://developer.mozilla.org/en-US/).
-  - Make sure you give yourself a grade before turning it in!
+- In case you copy previously written code, you should be able to explain it on the white board

 ## Tips

-  - Use your whiteboard to draw the problem.
+- Use your whiteboard to draw the problem
 - Write pseudocode before writing code.

 ## Self-Assessment

 Give yourself a grade for each question.
 Explain why you gave yourself that grade.

 | Grade  | Explanation              |